esphome/esphome-docs/components/lvgl.rst

 So the inheritance happens like this: state based styles override the locally specified styles, which override the style definitions, which override the theme, which overrides the top level styles.

+The precedence (value) of states is quite intuitive, and it's something the user would expect naturally.
+E.g. if a widget is focused the user will still want to see if it's pressed, therefore the pressed state has a higher precedence.
+If the focused state had a higher precedence it would overwrite the pressed color.

+Some properties (e.g. text color) can be inherited from a parent(s) if it's not specified in the widget.

 See :ref:`lvgl-cook-theme` in the Cookbook for an example how to easily implement a gradient style for your widgets.

 .. _lvgl-styling: